shanayw22/DSAN-5400Final-Project/README.md

 The data used and the indices created for this project exceeded the size limits on github and are inclluded as google drive links here:
 - Link to consolidated Dataset:
 - Link to BM25 index: [pickle file](https://drive.google.com/file/d/1-yNSzuZtZwlhwia3X5Seu1scwPmjbve3/view?usp=sharing)
-- Link to Colbert and Voyager Indices: [Folder the titled ".ragatouille"]([https://drive.google.com/drive/folders/1A8I_K0IkDMBZ3xhAnkNODS6nuGOIRRBA?usp=sharing])
+- Link to Colbert and Voyager Indices: [Folder titled .ragatouille](https://drive.google.com/drive/folders/11g6RW9nKCl7SJ_niU_pYIIq7oLcQwxRi?usp=sharing)